Hyperion-21/airships-cts-modding-docs/Modules/Weapons/Tether.md

 "tetherSpec": {
     "width": value
 ```
-The width of the rope.
+The graphical width of the rope.

+Harpoon Gun uses `1`.

 Unit: Pixels
 ***